ICTV Report

 Alphahymrhavirus genomes include the five genes (N, P, M, G and L) encoding the structural proteins (Figure 1 Alphahymrhavirus).

-Alphahymrhavirus genomes
+Alphahymrhavirus genome

 Biology